-The European Union has put in place effective policies and a solid legal framework to counter and prevent migrant smuggling networks while at the same time ensuring the protection of human rights of migrants.
-The European Agenda on Migration, the European Agenda on Security as well as the EU Action Plan against Migrant Smuggling are important and substantial means to prevent and to counter migrant smuggling and to guarantee the internal security of the EU.
+The European Union has put in place effective policies and a solid legal framework to counter and prevent migrant smuggling networks, while at the same time protecting migrants' human rights.
+The European Agenda on Migration, the European Agenda on Security and the EU Action Plan against Migrant Smuggling are important means to prevent and counter migrant smuggling and to guarantee the EU's internal security.